 Method 2: Drawing a Dotted Line With Brushes

 As I mentioned earlier, this method has one main advantage, but also one big drawback.
-The primary advantage is that you can use it with any of Photoshop’s brush-based tools, from the Clone tool to the Dodge tool.
+The primary advantage is that you can use it with any of Photoshop’s brush-based tools, from the Clone Stamp Tool to the Dodge tool.

 This opens up a huge range of creative effects for you to play around with, but there’s still that one big drawback: your dotted line will be a raster graphic rather than a vector graphic.
 If you want to change your line at all, you’ll have to start from the beginning and re-draw it.